Here's a selection of the things that are almost always cheaper in Gran Canaria than back at home.

 Cameras and high-end phones are often 10-20% cheaper in Gran Canaria and come with the same legal guarantees as they do at home.
 For camera equipment, we recommend the Visanta chain of shops, and pro photo specialists Duke Fotografia in Las Palmas.

-Cigarette prices in Gran Canaria are amongst the lowest in Europe: You pay three euros for a pack of 20 Marlboros (and that's in a machine in a bar).
+Cigarette prices in Gran Canaria are amongst the lowest in Europe: You pay just over three euros for a pack of 20 Marlboros (and that's in a machine in a bar).
 It's almost always cheaper to buy you ciggies in local supermarkets or shops than to wait for duty-free in the airport.

 With no luxury tax and low sales tax, Gran Canaria is a fantastic place to stock up on perfume.
 Shops like Fundgrube sell all major brands at great prices.

 All the main European brand shops are in Gran Canaria and the island even has a couple of its own brands that are catching on.
 Prices are often lower than in Europe and you get slightly different ranges of clothes.
 Look out for Lenita XTG branded swimwear in the shopping centres and shopping districts.
 This local swimwear, underwear and sportswear brand is turning into the island's first fashion brand.

 Aloe vera grown in the strong Gran Canaria sunshine is known for its potency.
 Look out for lotions and cosmetics made with the local stuff as they are way better than the imported products.
 Aloe vera loses most of its benefits if it's over-processed and stored for too long.